 The driver of the getaway car

 Evoluent has always offered a driver that is, in my opinion, one of the better ones out there.
 Evoluent Mouse Manager, which may be downloaded free from the manufacturer’s website, offers more options than you could ever want.
-Not only can you customize the primary functions of the mouse’s five buttons; you can also create secondary functions using Button 5 (under your thumb) as a sort of Ctrl key.
+Not only can you customize the primary functions of the mouse’s five buttons; but you can also create secondary functions using Button 5 (under your thumb) as a sort of Ctrl key.
 (And yes, you can reassign that function to another button as well.)

-Supremely-enlightened power users will also be excited that all of the above button functions can be customized per program.
-That means, for example, that you could map keys you frequently use in AutoCAD or Photoshop to easily-accessed buttons on the Evoluent, but only while the program in question is active.
+Supremely enlightened power users will also be excited that all of the above button functions can be customized per program.
+That means, for example, that you could map keys you frequently use in AutoCAD or Photoshop to easily access buttons on the Evoluent, but only while the program in question is active.
 The rest of the time, the buttons retain their default function.
 I remember experimenting with this some when I had an Evoluent before.
 If there’s a fault with the Evoluent system, it’s only that the sheer number of possibilities can be a bit overwhelming and difficult to keep track of.

 Evoluent continues to evolve

 It’s nice to see a product that’s great to start with continuing to get better over time.
 The Evoluent Vertical Mouse 4 is an improvement over previous editions in shape, functionality, and even aesthetic appeal.
 For me, it remains a top recommendation.